overcyber/skill_HomeAssistant/README.md

 **Possible Future additions**
 - Add sun events like sunrise and sunset times
-- Capture sensor and binary sensor data
+- Capture sensor data and magically do a backlog so it's compatible with telemetry skill
 - Tell you the IP of a requested device
+-